elisefeld/ethics_fall2025/_podcasts/podcast1.md

 ---
-title: "Podcast 1: Film Ethics"
+title: "Podcast 1: Ethical Frameworks in Film and TV"
 collection: podcasts
 permalink: /podcasts/podcast1
 excerpt: "Podcast #1 of the Moral Machine: Analyzing the ethical frameworks of film and TV characters."